pranawsing/Cyber-Security/README.md

 # CYBER SECURITY
 PHP 2 FILE IS USED FOR EMAIL SPOOFING

-This project is created for educational and research purposes within the field of Cybersecurity.
+**⚠️ DISCLAIMER: FOR EDUCATIONAL PURPOSES ONLY**

+This project is intended to demonstrate cybersecurity concepts.
-Do not use for unauthorized surveillance or any activities that violate privacy or local laws.
+Please **do not use** this for any harmful or illegal activities.
-The goal is to understand AI-driven security, not to cause harm.
+The goal is to promote **ethical hacking** and defensive security.